tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 # Module Registry App
 Welcome to the *open source* project for creating a registry for *model railway modules*.

 You find the application [here](https://moduleregistry.azurewebsites.net/).
+It is updated quite frequently, so check out the [release notes](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/blob/master/README.md).

 You need an invitation to create an account and log in.
 Contact your [country administrator](https://moduleregistry.azurewebsites.net/contacts).

 Read more in the [WIKI](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/wiki) and